fiorite/fiorite-poc/packages/db/readme.md

 # Database

-Package provides core interfaces to interact with database through adapter that behave as async collection.
+Package provides interfaces to interact with database through adapter that behave as async collection.

 In case `DbCollection<E>` extends `AsyncCollection<E>`, it's possible to iterate a whole table/collection using `for await...of` statement and filter sequence as well.